The 50km.

 • Race pack filled with goodies from some of our favourite local businesses

-• A chance to watch some of the world’s best milers (the 1609m kind, not the 100 mile kind) race through the streets of Nelson
+• A chance to watch some of the world’s best milers (the 1609m kind) race through the streets of Nelson

 EntrIES